cf-toolsuite/cf-butler/README.md

 [![Youtube screenshot](cf-butler-demo.jpg)](https://youtu.be/IyLJfC6N60Q)

-### tl;dr
+### Tell me, don't show me

 Cf-butler exposes a number of self-service endpoints that perform house-keeping for your foundation.
 You define policies and an execution schedule.
 Then applications and service instances are removed based on policy crtieria.
 Cf-butler also provides detail and summary snapshot reporting on all applications, service instances, user accounts, organizations and spaces.
-Lastly, cf-butler aspires to provide operators insight into freshness of installed tiles, stemcells and buildpacks.
+Lastly, cf-butler aspires to provide operators insight into the "freshness" of installed tiles, stemcells and buildpacks.

 ## Prerequisites